Introduction

 globalaccess = global_access("GSE116248_peaks.txt","reference_peaks_human.txt","global_accessibility_score_human.csv")

 User can also perform imputation of scATAC-seq data as shown below.
 Imputation improves the quality of data, thus it's a user choice.
 For this tutorial, we have used Drimpute for imputation which is time consuming task.
 Therefore, imputed keratinocytes data is a part of this package.
-Raw count GSE116248_counts.csv file used for imputation can be downloaded by clicking Click here.
-Count file must be in .csv format and should contain genomic coordinates in rows and cells/samples in the columns as provided in this example.
+Raw count file used for imputation used below as well as other additional files can be downloaded from the link Click here to download GSE116248_counts.csv file.

 imputed_count = drimpute("GSE116248_counts.csv")